gnu3ra/Scatterbrain-Protocol/README.md

 Hardware Services
 Mask of 8 bits, each set individually to notify the receiving end what hardware the client has.
-bit 1: wifi p2p
+bit 0: wifi p2p
-bit 2: wifi infrastructure client
+bit 1: wifi infrastructure client
-bit 3: wifi infrastructure AP
+bit 2: wifi infrastructure AP
-bit 4: bluetooth file transfer
+bit 3: bluetooth file transfer
-bit 5: internet access
+bit 4: internet access
 (more bits as needed in future versions)